-Since $ATS(W) \subseteq TS(W)$, ATS(W) inherits the characteristics of TS(W) and we logically need to analyze TS(W) first.
-In this section, we first make precise some basic properties of TS(W) derived from inherent execution rules of a workflow W before examining TS(W) from a coordination perspective.
+Since $ATS(W) \subseteq TS(W)$, ATS(W) inherits the characteristics of TS(W) and we logically need to analyze first TS(W).
+In this section, we first precise some basic properties of TS(W) derived from inherent execution rules of a workflow W before examining TS(W) from a coordination perspective.